mertsenn1/KardeslerMinibus/group/meetingslog.md

 We distributed the tasks for front-end design.
 Every member has a design task to do via android studio.

 **ToDo:**
-Mert-Driver userface( sign-in and sign-up design ) Arda-Adding map to the interface and a search bar to specify destination Þebnem-Homepage design
+Mert - Driver userface( sign-in and sign-up design ) Arda - Adding map to the interface and a search bar to specify destination Sebnem - Homepage design and route search page
-Ege-Settings design
+Ege - Settings design
-Bahadýr-Driver userface( profile part design )
+Bahadir - Driver userface( profile part design )

 ****